This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Skip the ever-tempting free bread and soda refills that American restaurants are famous for.

-10. The History of the US is Complicated and Fascinating
+10. Know The History of the US is Complicated and Fascinating

 We aren’t taught much about US history in school in Australia and New Zealand.